Table of Contents

 Addiction develops when tolerance to the substance continues to ratchet up, leading to more frequent and higher dosing of the substance.
 The brain chemistry changes in response to the influx of chemicals of the substance of abuse, impacting the natural neurotransmitters and hijacking the brain’s normal responses and messaging.
 Over time, the brain adjusts to the constant dosing of the substance, demanding it.
-This process, chemical addiction, leaves the individual with not only the haunting effects of the trauma, but addicted to the substance as well.
+This process, chemical addiction, leaves the individual with not only the haunting effects of the trauma but addiction to the substance as well.
 This combination of disorders is known as a dual diagnosis, a mental health disorder coupled with a substance use disorder.

 Treatment for Co-Occurring PTSD and Addiction

 To treat the client with both PTSD and a co-existing drug or alcohol addiction it is necessary to use an integrated approach.
-Both disorders must be treated simultaneously for the best chances of sustained recovery, so a treatment program that offers dual diagnosis treatment is essential, starting with a medical detox.
+Both disorders must be treated simultaneously for the best chances of sustained recovery, so a treatment program that offers dual diagnosis treatment is essential, starting with a residential detox.

-In addition to the addiction treatment elements that include detox and withdrawal, individual and group counseling (using cognitive behavioral therapy), addiction education, antidepressant drug therapy, relapse prevention planning, and medically assisted treatment (optionally), treating the PTSD piece relies on specialized therapy.
+In addition to the addiction treatment elements that include detox and withdrawal, individual and group counseling (using cognitive behavioral therapy), addiction education, antidepressant drug therapy, relapse prevention planning, and ly assisted treatment (optionally), treating the PTSD piece relies on specialized therapy.
 Exposure therapy is an evidence-based therapeutic intervention that slowly desensitizes the individual to the person, place, or object associated with the trauma through exposure.
 Eye Movement Desensitization and Reprocessing (EMDR) is another therapy that has been used successfully to treat PTSD.
 In EMDR the therapist will use movements that the patient follows with their eyes while the therapist has them recall the traumatic event, eventually weakening the impact of the negative thoughts and memories.

 Capo By the Sea Offers Treatment for PTSD and Addiction